For urgent consular assistance call

 Be careful when diving or exploring caves.

 Saltwater crocodiles live in parts of Palau.
 You may not be able to see them.
-Ask local authorities before entering the water in mangrove areas.
+Ask local authorities before entering the water where there are mangroves.

 Palau can experience severe weather and tropical storms.